Recent Highlights

 Speed can cause crashes, all of us who drive have a responsibility to keep everyone safe on the roads and help save lives.
 This means sticking to the speed limits, paying attention on the road, slowing down and taking our time.”

-The Chief Constable's monthly accountability report to the Northern Ireland Policing Board shows some of the excellent work undertaken by your Police Service to keep people safe.
+The Chief Constable's monthly accountability report to the Northern Ireland Policing Board outlines some of the excellent work undertaken by your Police Service to keep people safe.

-Further significant investigations and court outcomes are highlighted in the Chief Constable's report.
+Further significant investigations and court outcomes are highlighted from page 30 in the Chief Constable's report.

 Read information on how to keep yourself, children and young people safe online.